 To our valued customers: MAKO Spearguns recognizes that diving (both freediving and SCUBA) are potentially dangerous activities.
 We have all heard of tragic accidents where a diver is found on the bottom while still wearing a weight belt.
 We hope and pray that should any of our customers find themselves in a situation where ditching a belt may be necessary, that there is no delay and the belt is dropped immediately.

-In many situations a belt is recoverable, however if your MAKO Spearguns belt and lead weights are ditched (and lost) in a diving emergency….
+In many situations a belt is recoverable, however if your MAKO Spearguns belt and lead weights or belt reel are ditched (and lost) in a diving emergency….

 The last thing we want is our customers considering the cost of a lost belt in an emergency.
 The only thing we ask is that the individual shares with us (and our friends and customers) some sort of write-up about how the situation developed and how it was resolved.
 That way, we can all learn and be reminded to keep safety in the forefront of our minds.